galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank.md

     ![CICS home screen](./simbank-cics.png)

-1. Press your terminal emulator's CLEAR SCREEN key and immediately press TAB to position the cursor on an (invisible) input field which will receive the name of a simulated CICS transaction.
+1. Press your terminal emulator's CLEAR SCREEN key.
 1. Enter the transaction name `BANK` and press your terminal emulator's ENTER key once more to get to the SimBank main menu:

     ![Main banking menu](./simbank-mainmenu.png)